bOhYee/LowPower-Contest/README.md

 The execution time of the algorithm was also constrained in order for it to not take too much time in finding a solution to the problem.

+## Expected parameters
+Two arguments are expected by the program:
+- **slackThreshold**: endpoints with a slack lower than this value are defined as **violating endpoints** (value ranging from 0 to 0.1ns);
+- **maxFanoutEndpointCost**: the maximum fanout endpoint cost for each cell in the circuit.

 ## Algorithm
 An explanation of the algorithm used inside the plugin for finding a combination of HVT and LVT cells to better reduce the leakage power consumption can be found inside the .pdf inside the repository.